-It is worth noting that we explicitly chose not to identify the filaments from the DM particle distribution in order to avoid the inevitable contamination from small clumps (of scales $< 10$ kpc) and, most of all, from the high shot noise levels provoked by the great number of DM particles.
-Indeed, we found that skeletons detected in the particle distribution were extremely sensitive to the slightest changes of persistence threshold, making filaments appear and disappear, and provoking radical changes in the position of even the most prominent structures.
-Running DisPerSE on a DM density grid is thus a more stable method, but has the draw-back of setting an intrinsic resolution scale, $L/N_\mathrm{pix} = 20$ ckpc/h (see tiny orange squares in Fig.~\ref{Fig:2d_DENSITIES} corresponding to the size of a pixel).
+It is worth noting that we explicitly chose not to identify the filaments from the DM particle distribution in order to avoid the inevitable contamination from small clumps (at scales $< 10$ kpc) and, most of all, from the high shot-noise levels provoked by the great number of DM particles.
+We found that skeletons detected in the particle distribution were extremely sensitive to the slightest changes of persistence threshold, causing filaments to appear and disappear, and provoking radical changes in the position of even the most prominent structures.
+It is therefore a more stable method to run DisPerSE on a DM density grid, but this has the drawback of setting an intrinsic resolution scale, $L/N_\mathrm{pix} = 20$ ckpc/h (see the orange lines in Fig.~\ref{Fig:2d_DENSITIES}, which correspond to ten pixels).
 This means that the positions of the filament spines are determined with a precision of $\pm 10$ ckpc/h.
-While this precision limit could potentially compromise the accuracy of radial density profiles (because of the uncertainty on the exact position of the filament cores), we emphasise that it does not undermine the results on connectivity presented in this work.
+While this precision limit might compromise the accuracy of radial density profiles (because the exact position of the filament cores is uncertain), we emphasise that it does not undermine the results on connectivity we present here.